 It has classic design details such as a twin-spar top tube, ‘nurse’s’ lock, metal mudguards and fine metal detailing on the dropouts, bosses and cable ports.

 Beyond that, it mixes things up with a powerful motor, high-capacity battery, disc brakes and 29in wheels for a modern-retro mix that cuts a stylish path through the occasionally drab world of commuter bikes.
-It’s an attractive combination that will enable you to enjoy the benefits of riding an electric bike.
+It’s an attractive combination, making the Smithfield one of the best hybrid electric bikes that will enable you to enjoy the benefits of riding an electric bike.

 How we tested